Infinitesimal deformations of rational surface automorphisms: Introduction

-This type of statement is quite classical in algebraic geometry: the description of a local moduli space (in the present case deformations of pairs of a complex manifold together with an automorphism) can be quite complicated, but the description of its Zariski tangent space at one point, which corresponds to the linearized moduli space, is much easier to deal with.
-In our setting, the Zariski tangent space of the deformation space of the pair $(X, f)$ is exactly $\ker (f^*- \mathrm{id})$.
-Another classical phenomenon sheds light on the limits of this approach: the dimension of the moduli space is always smaller than the dimension of its Zariski tangent space at a point, with equality if and only if the moduli space is smooth at this point.
-Thus the bound given in Theorem \ref{Thmintro:critrigid} is not necessarily sharp.
-In particular, if $\ker (f^*- \mathrm{id})=\{0\}$ -- we say that $f$ is infinitesimally rigid -- then $f$ is rigid, but the converse does not hold a priori.
-The main problem in order to apply Theorem~\ref{Thmintro:critrigid} in practical examples is to compute the action of $\mathrm{Aut}\,(X)$ on $\mathrm{H}^1\big(X, \mathrm{T}X\big)$, and this is more delicate than the action of~$\mathrm{Aut}(X)$ on the Neron-Severi group of $X$.
+for the number of moduli of $(X, f)$, with equality if and only if $Z_f$ is smooth.
+To get a finer geometric picture, we deal separately with the different possibilities: \begin{enumerate} \item[--] If $f_*$ has no nonzero fixed vector, then $Z_f$ is a point, which means that there exists no nontrivial deformations of $(X, f)$ over any base (reduced or not).
+In particular $(X, f)$ is rigid. \item[--] If $\mathrm{ker}\, (f_*-\mathrm{id})$ is nonzero, assume that we can produce a deformation $(\mathfrak{X}, f)$ of $(X, f)$ over a smooth base $(B,b)$ whose Kodaira-Spencer map from $\mathrm{T}_b B$ to $\mathrm{ker}\, (f_*-\mathrm{id})$ is surjective.
+Then $Z_f$ is smooth, and $(\mathfrak{X}, \mathfrak{f})$ is complete (which means that pullbacks of this deformation encode all local deformations of $(X, f)$ over any base). \item[--] If $\mathrm{ker}\, (f_*-\mathrm{id})$ is nonzero but we don't know any specific deformation of the pair $(X, f)$ over a smooth base, then everything can a priori happen concerning the dimension of $Z_f$, the bound \eqref{sharp} is the better estimate that can be obtained.
+In particular, nothing prevents the reduced complex space $Z_f^{\mathrm{red}}$ to be a point; in this case, $(X, f)$ is also rigid. \end{enumerate} The main difficulty in order to apply \eqref{sharp} in practical examples is to compute the action of $\mathrm{Aut}\,(X)$ on $\mathrm{H}^1\big(X, \mathrm{T}X\big)$, and this is far more delicate than the action of~$\mathrm{Aut}(X)$ on the Neron-Severi group of $X$.
 The reason for this is that the first action is not defined for birational morphisms, whereas the second is.
 Our purpose in this article is to compute this action in various examples for rational surface automorphisms.

-The first case we deal with is the case of rational surfaces carrying a reduced anticanonical divisor.
-The most significant result we obtain is:
+The first case we deal with is the case of rational surfaces carrying a reduced effective anticanonical divisor.
+The most significant result we obtain (\textit{cf.} Theorem \ref{cusp}), is: